pauburk/Nueva-CS/README.md

-# Yo

-This repo contains my code/documents for my Intro to ML class
+This repo contains my code and documents for my intro to ML class.

 Enjoy!